Types of Hospital Waste:

 - Cadmium waste, mainly from discarded batteries.

-These wastes include Liquid, solid or gaseous waste contaminated with radio nuclides generated from invitro (outside) analysis of body tissue/fluid, invivo (body organ imaging) and tumor localizations and investigations and therapeutic procedures.
+These wastes include Liquid, solid or gaseous waste contaminated with radio nuclides generated from invitro (outside) analysis of body tissue/fluid, invivo (body organ imaging) and tumor localisations and investigations and therapeutic procedures.
+It can also consist of any glassware or other containers contaminated with radioactive liquids.

 - Paper and cardboard.